Maurice Rioli: Funerals

 Rioli's state funeral was held at St Mary's Star of the Sea Cathedral in Darwin on 7 January 2011.
 The funeral was a Catholic service said by the Bishop of Darwin, Eugene Hurley, but hundreds of Aboriginal mourners also paid their respects through traditional "sorry business", with faces painted, clapping sticks, and wailing throughout the ceremony.
-Many football identities, including AFL coaching great and noted champion of Indigenous players, Kevin Sheedy, attended the service.
+Many football identities, including AFL coaching Legend and noted champion of Indigenous players Kevin Sheedy, attended the service.

 A traditional funeral was held for Rioli at Garden Point on Melville Island on 10 January 2011, led by his 75-year-old father Cyril Rioli senior, and attended by hundreds of residents from the Tiwi Islands.
 Family members, including nephew and Hawthorn star Cyril Rioli, painted their bodies and danced and chanted their family's Dreaming story of the turtle to farewell Maurice.
 Cyril said that he remembered his uncle more for his work on the Tiwi Islands—including helping people with alcohol, drug, and other problems—rather than his exploits on the football field.
 Other clans danced their own Dreaming stories, and wailing men and women threw themselves on his coffin throughout the three-hour ceremony.
 Following the funeral proceedings, mourners carried Rioli's coffin to the cemetery, where he was buried near a mango tree.